gfting/huang-wen-cheng/README.md

 # huang-wen-cheng

 Web app to play Go, named in honor of my grandfather that taught me, 黃文辰.
 We are rarely able to play with one another because of distance, but I hope that this will be enjoyed by both him and others. *He died May 15th, 2019 before the completion of this project.
-Try it out at https://go.gfting.dev.
+Try it out live at https://go.gfting.dev.

-## Setup

-You can 'git clone' this project, or check out a live demo in the link above.
-If you want to try hacking on it, you can do 'npm i' and then 'http-server -c-1' for a live reload.

-Linting: just run 'npm run lint'.

 ## Introduction to Rules

-Players place pieces in order one at a time.
+Black goes first.
+Players take turns placing pieces one at a time.
+The goal is to claim the largest terrority on the board.
+On the way, you can capture your opponent's pieces by surrounding their entire connected mass on all adjacent locations in cardinal directions.
+Therefore, you don't need to occupy the northwest, northeast, southwest, or souteast locations in order to capture a piece.

 For additional reference: the [Wikipedia Go Page](<https://en.wikipedia.org/wiki/Go_(game)>) is fairly comprehensive.
 The resources at [Masters of Games](https://www.mastersofgames.com/rules/go-rules.htm) is also useful.

+## Dev setup

+You can 'git clone' this project, or check out a live demo in the link above.
+If you want to try hacking on it, you can do 'npm i' and then 'http-server -c-1' for a live reload local server.

+Linting: just run 'npm run lint'.

 ## Examples